mbukatov/tendrl-wiki/Multinode-Glusterfs-with-All-in-1-Tendrl-for-Monitoring-Vagrant---Intern-Edition---Notes.md

 Copy the contents of this file to your clipboard

 ### Step 5
-On nodes 1-3, run `$ ssh-keygen`, then paste your clipbaord contents (SSH key from node0) into a new file located at /root/.ssh/authorized_keys
+On all nodes, run `$ ssh-keygen`, then paste your clipbaord contents (SSH key from node0) into a new file located at /root/.ssh/authorized_keys

 ### Step 6
 On *all* nodes, do the following: